Clark Hubbs: Education and the army

-Hubbs gained a post as a field technician with the Michigan Institute for Fisheries Research in 1939 before attending the University of Michigan where he obtained a degree in Zoology in 1942.
+Hubbs gained a post as a field technician with the Michigan Institute for Fisheries Research in 1939 before attending the University of Michigan where he obtained a degree in zoology in 1942.
 He remained in Ann Arbor during this time.
 In the summer after he graduated he worked in Massachusetts surveying streams before he was conscripted into the United States Army.
 In the Army he served with the 96th Infantry Division in the Intelligence Section of its headquarters.
 The 96th was in action at Leyte and at Okinawa.
 Hubbs was honorably discharged from the Army in January 1946.
 Although he escaped being injured in combat he was, however, severely injured by being nipped in the thigh by a blue crab, the resulting injury prevented him from working for six months although he was denied any financial aid by the Workers' Compensation officials.

-Following his discharge he enrolled at the University of California Los Angeles, the Hopkins Marine Station, Scripps Institution of Oceanography, and Leland Stanford Jr. University.
+Following his discharge he enrolled at the University of California Los Angeles, the Hopkins Marine Station, Scripps Institution of Oceanography, and Stanford University.
 He received his Ph.D. from the latter institution in 1952 and he worked as an acting instructor at the Hopkins Marine Station in the summer of 1948.
 He joined the American Society of Ichthyologists and Herpetologists as life member in 1940.